phalcon/awesome-phalcon/README.md

 * [phalcon-collection-paginator](https://github.com/angelxmoreno/phalcon-collection-paginator) - A [pagination adapter](https://docs.phalconphp.com/3.4/en/db-pagination#data-adapters) for classes that extend `Phalcon\Mvc\Collection`

 ## Provisioning
-*Tools for provisioning a system for a Phalcon application [setupify](https://github.com/perch-foundation/setupify) - A collection of bash scripts for provisioning a Zephir and Phalcon based system for deployement or development.
+*Tools for provisioning a system for a Phalcon application.*

+* [setupify](https://github.com/perch-foundation/setupify) - A collection of bash scripts for provisioning a Zephir and Phalcon based system for deployement or development

 ## RESTful